vana-com/vana-smart-contracts-internal/README.md

 npx hardhat deploy --network satori --tags DLPDeploy
 ```

 This will deploy the `DataLiquidityPool` and `DataLiquidityPoolToken` smart contracts using the recommended params for testing.
-If you need a different setup, you can change them in the `deploy/dlp-deploy.ts` script.
+If you need a different setup, you can change it in the `deploy/dlp-deploy.ts` script.

 9. Verify the `DataLiquidityPool` and `DataLiquidityPoolToken` contracts: